jvuo728/three-js-demo/README.md

 ### Running the Application

-1. Start a local web server (e.g., using `http-server`, `live-server`, or `webpack-dev-server`):
+1. Start Vite Development server

     ```bash
-    npx http-server # or another server command
+    npx run dev
     ```

-2. Open your browser and navigate to the server's address (usually `http://localhost:8080`).
+2. Open your browser and navigate to the server's address (usually `http://localhost:5173`).

 ## Usage